 The majority of the units in year 2 are SCQF level 8 units that will develop on the knowledge and understanding gained in year 1.
-Students will be able to extend their management skills through study of organisational culture and business strategy.
-There will be further development of key topics such as finance, law, world economy, statistics, ICT and management skills.
+Students will be able to extend their management skills through study of organisational culture and business strategy and focus on their selected specialism of human resource management.
+There will be further development of key topics such as finance, law, world economy, statistics and ICT.